Calculate Effective Point Value for Credit Card Rewards (2026)

 Debt Payoff Calculator: Complete Guide to Becoming Debt-Free

 A debt payoff calculator estimates how long it will take to eliminate your debt based on your balance, interest rate, and monthly payment amount.
 For example, $15,000 in credit card debt at 22% APR with $400 monthly payments takes 52 months and costs $5,719 in interest — but increasing to $600/month cuts that to 31 months and saves $2,673.
 Use our free Debt Payoff Calculator(/finance/debt-payoff-calculator) to build your personalized payoff plan.
-When I consolidated my own credit card debt in 2019, I was carrying $23,000 across four cards with rates between 19% and 26%.
-I spent hours with spreadsheets before realizing a calculator could show me the exact payoff date — and the $8,400 I'd save by switching from minimum payments to the avalanche method.
-That single afternoon of planning changed my entire financial trajectory. !Debt payoff methods comparison showing avalanche vs snowball strategy on $30,000 debt with timeline and...
+Consider a representative case: $23,000 spread across four credit cards with rates between 19% and 26%.
+Running the numbers by hand takes hours with spreadsheets, but a calculator can show the exact payoff date instantly — and the $8,400 that switching from minimum payments to the avalanche method would save.
+A single afternoon of planning can change an entire financial trajectory. !Debt payoff methods comparison showing avalanche vs snowball strategy on $30,000 debt with timeline and interest savings(/images/blog/debt-payoff-methods.svg) How...